-After the new list prices are set the company must communicate them to its customers.
+Customer Communication Costs: After the new list prices are set, the company must communicate them to its customers.
 The task parallels the internal tasks of communicating the pricing strategy to the salespeople, except that it now occurs for each customer.
-As a preparation for communicating the new prices to the distributors, the sales managers meet with territory managers to discuss their "communication strategy," which include evaluating the effect of the new prices on individual customers, creating presentation tools for presenting the new prices to the customers, and plan possible follow-up visits.
-For more severe price changes and more important customers, such as customers with purchase volume of half a million dollar or more, the salesperson's manager would attend these communication sessions as well.
+As a preparation for communicating the new prices to the distributors, the sales managers meet with territory managers to discuss their communication strategy, which includes evaluating the effect of the new prices on individual customers, creating presentation tools for presenting the new prices to the customers, and planning possible follow-up visits.
+For more severe price changes and more important customers, such as customers with purchase volume of half a million dollars or more, the salesperson's manager will attend these communication sessions as well.
 These meetings usually focus on the distributor's entire purchase history by product category and on examining how the price changes affect them.

-The firm we studied divides its customer base into three categories: the largest 25 customers (Table 2a), the middle 250 customers (Table 2b), and the remaining 1,100 customers (Table 2c).
-All of the largest 25 customers, and a few of the next 250 customers receive a special attention.
-Consequently, the firm may send representatives from headquarters, the salesperson and the salesperson's manager to meet with these customers.
+The firm we studied divides its customer base into three categories: the largest 25 customers (table 2A), the middle 250 customers (table 2B), and the remaining 1,100 customers (table 2C).
+All of the largest 25 customers, and a few of the next 250 customers, receive special attention.
+The firm may send representatives from headquarters, the salesperson, and the salesperson's manager to meet with these customers.

-The next 250 customers, and a portion of the remaining 1,100 customers receive more limited attention.
+The next 250 customers, and a portion of the remaining 1,100, receive more limited attention.
 Generally the salesperson will meet with these customers alone and present the effects of the price changes.
 For select customers, the salesperson's manager will also accompany the salesperson.
-The bottom tier customers do not receive as much attention, and so they will usually complain to their salesperson.
+The bottom-tier customers do not receive as much attention, and so they will usually complain to their salesperson.
 At a minimum, the salesperson may do some calculations to determine the effect on the customer.
 During the year of our study, these meetings and communications occurred during November and December of 1997 and ran into January and February of 1998.
-As Table 2d indicates, we find the cost of communicating the price changes to all customers totals \$368,940.
-By way of comparison, travel costs and fully allocated labor costs for the sales force and marketing during the same time period cost \$757,135.
-Thus, according to our measurements, approximately half the effort of the sales-force during this time was devoted to meeting with customers regarding the price changes.
+As Table 2D indicates, we find the cost of communicating the price changes to all customers totals \$368,940.
+By way of comparison, travel costs and fully allocated labor costs for the sales force and marketing during the same time period were \$757,135.
+Thus, according to our measurements, approximately half the effort of the sales force during this time was devoted to meeting with customers regarding the price changes.

-2. Customer Negotiation Costs

-Not all customers are convinced about the price change.
+Customer Negotiation Costs: Not all customers are convinced about the justification for the price change.
 Therefore, after the new list price is communicated to them, the firm enters into negotiation with them and tries to convince them of the logic of the price change.
-The bulk of these negotiations occur from November to February in concert with the annual list price changes made by the firm.
+The bulk of these negotiations occur from November to February in concert with the annual list-price changes made by the firm.

 The negotiation costs include the time spent by territory managers and distributors in discussing bids with their major customers.
-These costs are smaller versions of the managerial costs associated with information gathering, decision making and communication (both internal and now external as well) costs of price adjustment.
+These costs are smaller versions of the managerial costs associated with information gathering, decision making, and communication (both internal and now external as well) costs of price adjustment.
 Not all customers require these kinds of negotiations.
-We find that two thirds of the top 25 customers and about 60 percent of the smaller customers (i.e., the middle 250 and the bottom 1,100 customers) require further negotiations (Tables 3a, 3b, 3c).
-While these negotiations mostly occur when there are price increases, not all of them lead to price reductions.
-Instead, the negotiation outcome can range anywhere from no price adjustment from the new list price to completely taking back any list price increases.
+We find that two-thirds of the top 25 customers and approximately 60% of the smaller customers) require further negotiations (Table 3A, B, C).
+Although these negotiations mostly occur when there are price increases, not all of them lead to price reductions.
+The outcome can range anywhere from no price